 • Flour.
 Regular all-purpose flour or whole wheat pastry flour work great for this recipe.
 For gluten-free banana pancakes, try a 1-to-1 gluten-free flour.

 • Baking powder + baking soda.
-A bit of baking powder and baking soda will help these banana pancakes get nice and fluffy.
+Help these rice and get nice and fluffy.

 • Salt.
 Really brings out the banana flavor!